marcduiker/azure-functions-university/lessons/dotnet6/deployment/README.md

         --resource-group $rgname `
         --consumption-plan-location $location `
         --storage-account $stname `
-        --runtime dotnet `
+        --runtime dotnet-isolated `
         --os-type Windows `
-        --functions-version 3
+        --functions-version 4
     ```

-    > 🔎 __Observation__ - Notice that we're creating a .NET based Function App based on Windows using the Azure Function Runtime v3.
+    > 🔎 __Observation__ - Notice that we're creating a .NET 6 (isolated) based Function App based on Windows using the Azure Function Runtime v4.

     > ❔ __Question__ - What does the output look like?
 Is the Function App resource created successfully?